The Absolute Best Pizza in Nashville

 Music Row (& other locations)

 Midwestern transplants to Nashville swear by this chain out of Columbus, Ohio, and for once, locals are actually listening to them.
+They’ve recently announced plans to open 10-15 new locations in Middle Tennessee, so prepare for Donatos domination.
 Thin-crust pies are covered from edge to edge with tasty toppings and then cut into party-style square pieces for easy sharing.
 The Founder's Favorite with heritage pepperoni, family recipe sausage, shaved ham, and banana peppers is particularly addictive.
 Don’t keep count of how many slices you eat, since 12 sounds like a lot.
 And in a nod to its Music City location, Donatos actually features live music Thursday-Saturday nights.

 Slim & Husky’s has created a new category of restaurant with the invention of the pizza beeria instead of a mere pizzeria.
 Concentrating on craft beers and eminently customizable pies, lines frequently stretch out the door.
 By the time your pizza has made a quick pass through the conveyor oven, you should be ready for a second beer.

 Most people’s experience with Mangia Nashville has been attending one of its weekend multi-course Italian dinner extravaganzas, complete with conga lines snaking through the dining room between courses and The Godfather playing on the restaurant's televisions.
 However, during the day and on weeknights, Mangia operates as a unique focacceria, serving sandwiches on a novel black-pizza-crust-like bread made using activated charcoal.